Urban Poverty in India, Slamming the Slums

 The birth of Indian slums

-As cities grew, so did the slums, "welcoming" more rural migrants and creating more urban poverty in India.
+As cities grew, so did the slums, "welcoming" more rural migrants and aggravating urban poverty.
 Even though people keep on flowing from the countryside, the government has persisted in not creating enough housing for everyone.
 Let's not even speak about affordable housing for the poor.

 However things are getting better as proportionally speaking poverty has been waning over the past decade or so.
 Employment generation schemes have been working quite well.
 The apparition of micro-finance has allowed many Indians to start small businesses and the trend is growing as flows of credit arrive.